pwtail/vinyl_prev/README.md

 starts to be different, being more minimalistic and more explicit.
 For example, currently, there is no `obj.save()` method, with `.insert()` and `. update()` being provided instead.

-Model inheritance is currently supported as-is, but there is a plan to cut that functionality down a bit too.
-For example, to allow to inherit from one concrete model at most, thus forcing all inheritance chain to have the same primary key.
-This will greatly simplify things, and will make possible to make bulk operations aware of inheritance chains too.

 **Lazy attributes**